Thompson Family Page

 I also show no DNA matches to this family.

-3. Thomas Hodges (ca. 1750-ca.1815) and Elizabeth "Betsy" Cottrell (ca.1750/60-1820), who married sometime between 1769 and 1781 and settled in Watauga Co.
+3. Thomas Hodges (ca. 1750-ca.1815) and Elizabeth "Betsy" Cottrell (ca.1750/60-1820), who married sometime between 1769 and 1781, settled in Watauga Co.
 NC.
-The couple's children were primarily born in VA and Wilkes Co.
+The couple's children were primarily born in Virginia and Wilkes Co.
 NC. and several of them are named on the 1850 census.
 Their first child, Susanna Hodges Triplett, may have been born as early as 1771 or later in 1782 per various estimates.
-As there is no extant marriage record for the couple nor firm dates for the birth of their earliest children, the couple cannot be ruled out as parents of Mary, but it is difficult to account for Mary's marriage in Northampton County, far from her family in western NC.
+As there is no extant marriage record for the couple nor firm dates for the birth of their earliest children, the couple cannot be ruled out as parents of Mary, but it is difficult to account for Mary's marriage in Northampton County, far from her family in western North Carolina.
 And yet, I have 114 autosomal DNA matches to the children of Thomas & Betsy Hodges, 20 of them to their son, William Hodges (1782-1855).
 DNA seems to establish them as relatives of Mary, despite the problem of proximity.
 In the absence of further records my speculation at this point would be that Thomas Hodges of Northampton Co.
 NC and Thomas Hodges of Watauga Co. and Wilkes Co.
 NC might be cousins (because they share the same name they are not likely brothers) with Thomas Hodges of Northampton Co.
 NC. being the father.
 Otherwise we would have to posit that Mary wasn't born in Northampton Co.
-NC, but was the eldest daughter of Thomas & Betsy who chanced to meet Charles Thompson elsewhere, or that she was, for some reason, living with relatives (perhaps Thomas Hodges) in Northampton Co.
+NC, but was the eldest daughter of Thomas & Betsy from Watauga Co. but she chanced to meet Charles Thompson Northampton Co. , or that she was, for some reason, living with relatives (perhaps Thomas Hodges) in Northampton Co.
 NC when Charles moved into the area.
 More research is needed to clarify these issues if paternity is ever to be proven.

 Note: Available research on this family shows that Thomas Hodges of Watauga Co. might have been born in Augusta Co.
 VA or alternatively that he was born in Wales or near London, the son of a wealthy father named Thomas, and immigrated to Virginia at a young age.
 Immigration lists do include a 1775 arrival in Virginia or Maryland of a Thomas Hodges, but it is not certain which Thomas Hodges he might have been (U.S. and Canada, Passenger and Immigration Lists Index, 1500s-1900s).